- What are the differences between the models of iPads currently available from Apple?

 Yes!
 This is a very popular upgrade.
 There are two main sources of in-flight weather.

 ADS-B: subscription-free and ground-based.
-Requires portable Stratus or Sentry weather receiver and the ForeFlight iPad app, the Garmin GDL 50 weather receiver and the Garmin Pilot app, or the Dual XGPS190 weather receiver with the WingX and FltPlan Go.
+Requires portable Sentry weather receiver and the ForeFlight iPad app, the Garmin GDL 50 weather receiver and the Garmin Pilot app, or ForeFlight app, or the Stratus weather receiver for FlyQ, Straus Insight, WingX, FltPlan Go and other aviation apps.
 Learn more with our ADS-B Receiver Comparison Guide.